StanfordSNR/pantheon/README.md

 ## Dependencies
 We provide a handy script `install_deps.sh` to install globally required dependencies.
-But you may want to check the script and install these dependencies by yourself.
+But you may want to inspect the contents of this script and install these dependencies by yourself.

 For those dependencies required by each congestion control scheme `<cc>`, run `src/<cc>.py deps` to print a dependency list.
 Again you could install